valbok/syncopy/README.md

 # syncopy

 Syncopy is supposed to synchronize files between few locations.
-Uses HTTP to transfer data and librsync to avoid unnecessary trafic and basic auth.
+Uses HTTP (with BASIC AUTH) to transfer data and librsync to avoid unnecessary network traffic.

 **Topology**